matklad/terminal-editor/plan.md

 Here's a plan for creating extension step-by step.
-After each step is finished, run `npm run test` and `npm run lint` to make sure there are no problems, mark the step as done with `[X]` in this file, and optionally add short implementation notes next to the step for future readers.
+After each step is finished, run `npm run test` and `npm run lint` to make sure there are no problems, mark the step as done with `[X]` in this file.
+Optionally add implementaiton notes for future readers if there are some non-trivial details which are not obvious from the step destription itself.

 - [X] Remove the scaffolding command, and add three new commands with `terminal-editor.` prefix:
   `reveal`, `run`, and `dwim`.